 Funding contributions of each partner are leveraged with multiple funding sources, maximizing the return on their investments.
 Their collective on-the-ground impact far exceeds what any individual partner could achieve alone.
 In addition, the diversity of program funding sources reduces the effects of annual fluctuations in individual partner budgets, ensuring Sustain Our Great Lakes is consistently able to award significant funding from one year to the next.

-ArcelorMittal is the world’s leading steel and mining company, with a presence in more than 60 countries and an industrial footprint in over 20 countries.
+ArcelorMittal is the world’s leading steel and mining company, with a presence in 60 countries and an industrial footprint in 19 countries.
 Guided by a philosophy to produce safe, sustainable steel, we are the leading supplier of quality steel in the major global steel markets including automotive, construction, household appliances and packaging, with world-class research and development and outstanding distribution networks.

 The U.S. Environmental Protection Agency (EPA) leads the nation’s environmental science, research, education, and assessment efforts.
 The mission of the Environmental Protection Agency is to protect human health and the environment.
 Since 1970, EPA has been working for a cleaner, healthier environment for the American people.
 For more information, visit www.epa.gov.

 The mission of the U.S. Fish and Wildlife Service is to work with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals, and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.